+Medicines were stored on the shelves in a generic and alphabetical manner and the shelves would be cleaned when the date checking was carried out.
 The dispensary was screened to allow for the preparation of prescriptions in private and the consultation room was advertised as being available for private conversations.
 Conversations in the consultation room could not be overheard.
 The consultation room was fit for purpose, allowed for the movement of a wheelchair and included seating, a computer with the PMR, locked storage and a clean sink.

-There were also sinks available in the dispensaries with hot and cold running water to allow for hand washing and preparation of medicines.
-The ambient temperature was suitable for the storage of medicines and regulated with an air conditioning system.
+There was also a sink available in the dispensary with hot and cold running water to allow for hand washing and the preparation of medicines.
+The ambient temperature was suitable for the storage of medicines and regulated by an air conditioning system.
 Lighting throughout the store was appropriate for the delivery of pharmacy services.